Gaelic Surnames in Ireland

 Some families have since revived the O or Mac, others never did, which explains why you will find Mahony and O’Mahony, Neill and O’Neill, all with a common history.

-Sometimes the anglicised version was a translation, sometimes a phonetic spelling of the Irish, sometimes a mixture of the two.
+Sometimes the anglicised version was a translation, sometimes it was a phonetic spelling of the Irish, sometimes it was a mixture of the two.

-The latter change in particular can cause great confusion to those researching names, as there can be many very different versions in English of a single original Gaelic name.
+The latter change in particular can cause great confusion to those researching names, as there can be many very different versions in English of a single original Gaelic name and conversely multiple Irish versions of an English surname.

 Take the name MacAoda, which can mean either “son of Aodh” or “son of Hugh”, since Aodh is the Irish version of the given name Hugh.